linaro-swg/optee_android_manifest/README.md

 ```bash
 make -j12 TARGET_USERDATAIMAGE_4GB=true TARGET_BUILD_KERNEL=true #TARGET_BOOTIMAGE_USE_FAT=true
 ```
+**WARNING: If you run `repo sync` again at any time in the future to update all the repos, by default all the patches from 3.4 above would be discarded, so you'll have reapply them again before rebuilding!**

 ## 4. Flashing the image
 The instructions for flashing the image can be found in detail under